gabberr/premiumize-helper/README.md

 # Premiumize helper web extension

-* Adds context menu entry 'Add to Premiumize' on link elemements.
+* Adds context menu entry 'Add to Premiumize' on link elemements
-* Works on torrent links, file links, magnets links.
+* Works on torrent links, file links, magnes links
-* Shows latest transfers of your premimize acounts.
+* Shows latest transfers of your premiuize acount

-Require you to be logged into premiumize account.
+Requires you to be logged into premiumize account.

 Extension build of based off `https://github.com/abhijithvijayan/web-extension-starter`

-## 🚀 Quick Start
+## Quick Start

 Ensure you have